scandio/lmvc-modules/lib/Scandio/lmvc/modules/assetpipeline/readme.md

 After all, this trick mitigates some browser's rather eager caching mechanisms.

 Visioning between assets is hereby also fairly easy.
 For example by never clearly the cache-directory one can easily switch between versions by `/assetpipeline/js/min/v1/jquery.js/bootstrap.js/main.js` or `/assetpipeline/js/min/v2/jquery.js/bootstrap.js/main.js`.

+The `mimeType`-directive of the `config.json` solves a very specific problem.
+Whenever you request e.g. an image-resource from a css-file which is requested through the *css-pipe* via `../../img/image.png` the url gets out of the asset pipeline's scope as in `localhost/img` without the `asset-pipeline`.
+Having defaulted mime-types helps solving this.
+Firstly, assets with a defaulted mime-type won't be minified by other pipes (css on img e.g.) which could break their binary contents.
+Moreover, by setting the *image-path* and *font-path* as an fallback to the css-pipe you can easily require these files just by their name.
+After all, every pipe can decide how to handle defaulted mime-types or files with an extension which is not part of its favored types.

 ## Contributing